berberjin1981nm1121-wq/ztr02-privacy-policy/README.md

-# Privacy Policy for ZTR02 Monitor
+# Privacy Policy for HOME 5G L13 電波モニター

-This Privacy Policy applies to the ZTR02 Monitor Android application.
+This Privacy Policy applies to the HOME 5G L13 電波モニター Android application.

 The application provides network and signal monitoring information from a locally configured router interface and device environment.
 It does not collect or store personally identifiable information.